 Then, continuing through the first academic year, the Academic Success Program (ASP) offers participants weekly tutorial meetings with upper class Teaching Fellows.
 Each Teaching Fellow is assigned to work with a group of students from one of the sections of the Day Division or the Evening Division.
 Beyond providing training in learning skills, Teaching Fellows help students address problems directly related to law school, such as dealing with stress and adjusting to participation in law school classes, preparing assignments, and studying for examinations.

-The Office of Academic Planning, Programming, and Advising can also assist upper-level students who experience academic difficulty with locating and obtaining tutoring services.
+The Office of Academic Advising and Career Development can also assist upper-level students who experience academic difficulty with locating and obtaining tutoring services.